-We’re huge Mardi Gras fans at our house and we love to celebrate with parades, beads, and this delicious king cake.
+We’re huge Mardi Gras fans at our house, and we love to celebrate with parades, beads, and this delicious king cake tradition.
 These days, a cream cheese filling seems to be most traditional, but these things have really changed throughout the years.
-I really love to swap out the regular cream cheese for whipped strawberry cream cheese and add fresh sliced strawberries to the middle.
+I even love to swap out the regular cream cheese for whipped strawberry cream cheese and add fresh sliced strawberries to the middle.

 I’ve recently updated this recipe and added a little more filling to make it even more delicious.
 Y’all enjoy!